About AIDA

 Use of equipment, breathing procedures, dive buddy mechanism, rescue techniques, turnaround and entry/exit procedures.

-AIDA level 1
+AIDA 1

 Who is this course for?